 Planning to Pump at Work

 Many moms who take maternity leave after their baby is born plan on returning to work.
-Do not wait until the day before you go back to work to think about how pumping at the office will work.
+Be sure to think about the logistics of pumping work before you return to work.
 If you plan, you will get off to a much better start than if you just wing it.
 The first few weeks back at work are an adjustment period, and you will be getting accustomed to the new routine.
 Start pumping at least a few weeks before returning to work.
-This will build up a reserve, which is helpful to take some of the pressure off you as you figure out pumping at the office.
+This will build up a reserve, which is helpful to take some of the pressure off you as you figure out pumping on the job.

 Talking to Your Boss or HR

 Part of planning is talking to your boss or HR department before your maternity leave about needing to pump breastmilk when you return.
-This is something you want to work out way ahead of time, so there are no misunderstandings, and you and your company know what to expect.
-Going back to the office is a big transition after being home with your baby every day, and it will be one less thing to worry about if the details of pumping are already hashed out.
+You want to work out this way ahead of time so there are clear understandings, and you and your company know what to expect.
+Going back to work is a big transition after being home with your baby every day, and it will be one less thing to worry about if the pumping details are already hashed out.

 Talking to Other Pumping Coworkers